A 6 Week On-line Training Programme For Professionals Working With Separating Parents, 2022.

 The aim of the course is to give you a deeper understanding of how separation and divorce can impact on children’s lives.
 At the end of the course you will:

-- Be better equipped to help your clients to “put the child’s needs first”.
+- be better equipped to help your clients to “put the child’s needs first”

-- Benefit from improved relationships with your clients
+- benefit from improved relationships with your clients

-- Improve your confidence in handling difficult issues so you can reduce your stress levels and improve your well being
+- improve your confidence in handling difficult issues so you can reduce your stress levels and improve your well being

-- Handle children cases more effectively
+- handle children cases more effectively

-- 6 learning hours
+- have undertaken 6 learning hour

 This course is not just a series of webinars, it is a unique fresh approach to legal training that includes: